judwhite/NsqMon/README.md

 # NsqMon
 NSQ monitoring tool for Windows.
-Like nsqadmin meets Postman.
+Like nsqadmin with sums and sorting.

-This project is in very early stages of development.